Ranapop/teaching-resources/CP/lab1/tutorials/InstallCLion.md

+# Create a student email account
+* go on https://intranet.utcluj.ro/login and login with your sinu credentials
+* configure your email account (you will need it for connecting to eduarom & dowlowding CLion)

 # Download CLion for students

-* Go on this (https://www.jetbrains.com/student/) link and input you
+* Go on this (https://www.jetbrains.com/student/) link and hit "Apply now"
+* Input the information (use the student email account - smth like firstname.name@student.utlcuj.ro)

 # Download a C compiler
  https://sourceforge.net/projects/mingw/